-The use of NullSession results in a SessionBaseKey with all zeroes, which does not provide security.
+The use of ANONYMOUS user NullSession results in a SessionBaseKey with all zeroes, which does not provide security.
 Therefore, applications are generally advised not to use NullSession.
+The use of Guest user GuestSession results in a SessionBaseKey with all zeroes, which does not provide security.